 Common Reasons for Rejection

 - Insufficient documentation — The most common reason.
-If you can't prove where the money came from, lenders can't accept it
+If you can't prove where the money came from, lenders can't accept it (see what to do when declined)

 - Country risk — Some lenders simply won't accept funds from certain jurisdictions